Using EAS environment variables

 Edit this page

-Learn how to use environment variables in EAS in practical scenarios.
+Learn how to use environment variables in EAS with examples.

-In Environment variables in EAS we described concepts related to using environment variables in EAS and differences in handling them with Expo CLI and EAS CLI.
-This guide will show you how to use environment variables in EAS with practical examples.
+Environment variables in EAS describes concepts related to using environment variables in EAS and differences in handling them with Expo CLI and EAS CLI.
+In this guide, you will learn how to use environment variables in EAS with practical examples.

-In this example, we'll look at a simple project that uses these common environment variables during the build process and for configuration purposes:
+The example used in this guide is a simple project that uses common environment variables during the build process and for configuration purposes:

 • EXPO_PUBLIC_API_URL: a plain text EXPO_PUBLIC_ variable that holds the URL of the API server